Design 1099 ship: Postwar

 Beyond the 25 ships that were sunk by enemy action, at least another 7 foundered or were wrecked in maritime accidents from 1940 to 1945.
 Fifteen design 1099 ships are known to have survived the war, but the fate of the ships in the hands of the Soviets, devastated Japan, and revolutionary China is unknown.
 The last design 1099 ship afloat may have been Avia, a Panamanian-flagged ship that was launched as Lake Falun.
-She was wrecked on Alacranes Reef, off the Yucatan coast, on 26 December 1958, just short of 38 years after her completion in Detroit.
+She was wrecked on Alacranes Reef, off the Yucatán coast, on 26 December 1958, just short of 38 years after her completion in Detroit.